Jakkiexplore/pwa-crying/README.md

 ## Credits
--used class activites for reference
+- used class activites for reference.
+I used challenge 25 and 26!